Items: 0 Price: £0

 Antique Guns and Equipment

-A 6 shot 7mm double action pinfire revolver made in Belgium for the American market.
-It has a 2 ¾” octagonal barrel.
-The barrel’s rifled bore has light staining consistent with age.
-The blued cylinder and barrel have Liege proofs.
-The cylinder is engraved with banner ‘The Guardian American Model Of 1878’ to appeal to the period American market.
+Michel Jamar, arms manufacturer in Liege, boulevard of Avroy, 16 then street Saint Jean, 26.
+From 1888 to 1892, he deposited 7 patents for inventions and in particular for revolvers.
+This is a 5 shot 7mm double action pinfire revolver made by Michel Jamar Liege.
+It has a 3” octagonal barrel.
+The barrel’s rifled bore is clean.
+The metal work has proof / inspection marks and the side gate has the maker’s initials ‘MJ’.
+The cylinder is engraved with banner ‘The Guardian Model Of 1878’.
 The metal work has even patina.
-It has a captive ejector rod, folding trigger and undamaged walnut grips.
+And panels of engraved foliate decoration.
+It has a captive ejector rod, folding trigger and undamaged ebony grips.
 It has a post fore sight.
-It is side gate loading.
-In its present condition this double action pistol only works correctly in single action only, in double action the trigger only rotates the cylinder and does not move the trigger.
-The price reflects the condition of this pistol & includes UK delivery.
+The pistols firing mechanism works crisply in both single & double action.
+The price includes UK delivery.
 NB As an obsolete calibre, antique, pinfire weapon no licence is required to own this item in the UK if retained as a part of a collection or display.
-Sn 21496
+A 1123 (drawers office)

 £0.00